JoshDiDuca/charisma-ai/README.md

 pnpm build --linux
 ```

-The builded apps will be available on the `dist` folder.
+The builded apps will be available on the `release` folder.

 ## 🛣 Roadmap